William Hanna: Legacy

 In all, the Hanna–Barbera team won seven Academy Awards and eight Emmy Awards, including the 1960 award for The Huckleberry Hound Show, which was the first Emmy awarded to an animated series.
 They also won these awards: Golden Globe for Television Achievement (1960), Golden IKE Award—Pacific Pioneers in Broadcasting (1983), Pioneer Award—Broadcast Music Incorporated (1987), Iris Award—NATPE Men of the Year (1988), Licensing Industry Merchandisers' Association Award for Lifetime Achievement (1988), Governors Award of the Academy of Television Arts and Sciences (1988), Jackie Coogan Award for Outstanding Contribution to Youth through Entertainment Youth in Film (1988), Frederic W. Ziv Award for Outstanding Achievement in Telecommunications—Broadcasting Division College—Conservatory of Music University of Cincinnati (1989), stars on the Hollywood Walk of Fame (1976), several Annie Awards, several environmental awards, and were recipients of numerous other accolades prior to their induction into the Television Hall of Fame in 1994.
-In March 2005 the Academy of Television Arts & Sciences and Warner Bros.
+In March 2005, the Academy of Television Arts & Sciences and Warner Bros.
 Animation dedicated a wall sculpture at the Television Academy's Hall of Fame Plaza in North Hollywood to Hanna and Barbera.

-Hanna's audio of Tom Cat's screams and various vocal effects he provided for the cat and mouse from the original Tom and Jerry cartoons over at MGM back in the 1940s and 1950s were reused in the 2006 direct-to-video film, Tom and Jerry: Shiver Me Whiskers, Tom and Jerry Tales (2006-2008 TV series, several season 1 episodes), The Tom and Jerry Show (2014 TV series), Tom & Jerry (2021 film), Tom and Jerry Special Shorts (2021 series), Tom and Jerry in New York (2021 series), the upcoming educational TV series, Tom and Jerry Time (previously known as Tom and Jerry Junior) (2022 series), the recent direct-to-video film, Tom and Jerry: Cowboy Up!
-(2022 film), the Holiday direct-to-video film, Tom and Jerry: Snowman's Land (2022 film) and the video game, MultiVersus (2022 video game).
-Outside of Tom and Jerry, his screams were modified for the Critters in Critters 2 and Critters 3, it also was used in the James Bond film For Your Eyes Only and for the caveman in the game Prehistorik Man.
+Hanna's audio of Tom Cat's screams and various vocal effects he provided for the cat and mouse from the original Tom and Jerry cartoons were reused in the 2006 direct-to-video film, Tom and Jerry: Shiver Me Whiskers, Tom and Jerry Tales (2006–2008 TV series, several season 1 episodes) and The Tom and Jerry Show (2014–2021 TV series) among others.
+Outside of Tom and Jerry, his screams were modified for the Critters in Critters 2 and Critters 3, and were also used in the James Bond film For Your Eyes Only and for the caveman in the video game Prehistorik Man.